bcbergstrom/Code_Challenge_ngORreact/process.md

 - I have a background in React, so I'll be utilizing react-type ways of developing things (in angular)

 - I'll then start by looking up simple ideas for building this.
 There is a "modal" component build with you, so I'll look at that, whilst also

+- I found a Sizing idea using w3schools, and I'm going to use that. (credits in notes)

+- A good amount of angular is different for me, as a react developer + my previous experience was in testing.
+I made it work, however.

+- I completed the rough "framework" utilizing the w3schools modal example.
+I'll then be working towards the "expandability" of the component